mattscripted/mattscripted.github.io/content/blog/xmas-sunday-tdd/index.md

 ---
 title: "Walkthrough: Finding Christmas Sundays with Test-Driven Development"
-date: "2020-08-04"
+date: "2020-08-08"
 description: "Applying Test-Driven Development to the Rosetta Code 'Day of the Week' challenge"
 ---

-I recently started using Test-Driven Development in my day-to-day software development.
-I used to hate TDD, but now it's made code so much more enjoyable.
-I feel it has fundamentally changed how I approach writing software.
+I recently fell in love with Test-Driven Development (TDD).
+I find the practice enables us to write high-quality code with the confidence to refactor anytime.
+Honestly, it has been a breath of fresh air to software development.

+If you're unfamiliar with the concept, Test-Driven Development means writing tests before writing production code.
+Basically, we follow this process:

+1. Write a failing test for some new requirement
+2. Write the least amount of code to make all tests pass
+3. Repeat for the next requirement

+With each change, we can refactor our code knowing it still works as intended.

+## Christmas Sundays

 As an early example, I picked up the [Rosetta Code challenge 'Day of the Week' on freeCodeCamp](https://www.freecodecamp.org/learn/coding-interview-prep/rosetta-code/day-of-the-week):

 > Write a function that takes a start year and an end year and return an array of all the years where the 25th of December will be a Sunday.

-# TDD Approach

-1. Writing a failing unit test
-2. Write the least amount of code to pass all tests
-3. Repeat
+I will refer to this example as *Christmas Sundays*.

-# Making the Algorithm
+## Making the Algorithm

-First, I want to create a unit test that checks the output.
-Based on the description, no matter what I pass in, I expect an array.
+First, I want to create a test that checks the output.
+I expect an array.

 ```ts
 // findChristmasSundays.test.ts